eu-cpsc211/cpsc211/docs/style-guide/style-guide.md

 while (laserPercent < 100)
     laserPercent = CheckLaserChargePercent(x, y);

-// Fire laser only if target aquired to avoid malfunction if (targetAquired)
+// Fire laser only if target acquired to avoid malfunction if (targetAcquired)
     fireLaser(x, y);
 ```